pymc-devs/pytensor/doc/introduction.rst

 ===============

 :ref:`install`
-  Instructions to download and install Pytensor on your system.
+  Instructions to download and install PyTensor on your system.

 :ref:`tutorial`
-  Getting started with Pytensor's basic features.
+  Getting started with PyTensor's basic features.
 Go here if you are new!

 :ref:`libdoc`
-  Details of what Pytensor provides.
+  Details of what PyTensor provides.
 It is recommended to go through the :ref:`tutorial` first though.